 In The Alchemy of Paradise, a curator-narrator confronts grief, loss, and mortality by arranging the fragments of her life—objects, memories, impressions—into a fragile order.

 A novel of ideas told through poetic essays and reflections, The Alchemy of Paradise explores the tension between collecting and transmuting, order and disorder.
 In the spirit of Walter Benjamin’s collections, and in dialogue with writers like W.G.
-Sebald, Patti Smith, and Leanne Shapton, it meditates on how art and curation allow us to chart a personal map through the shared but solitary territory of grief.
-Refusing collapse into despair, the book offers curation itself as a restless, ongoing practice of survival and renewal.
+Sebald, Patti Smith, and Leanne Shapton, it meditates the ways that art and imagination allow us to chart personal maps through the universal yet individual territories of loss.
+Refusing collapse into despair, The Alchemy of Paradise offers curation itself as a restless, ongoing practice of creation and renewal.

 Susannah M. Smith is the author of The Fairy Tale Museum (Invisible Publishing) and How the Blessed Live (Coach House Books).
 Her short fiction, poetry, and visual art have appeared in various publications.
 She lives in Vancouver.